 Monte Verde and the Peopling of the Americas: an abandoned potential World Heritage site made joyful with birdsong

 I had visited the site of Monte Verde in southern Chile once before, in 2011.
 On the 7th January 2024, I drove there again (from Puerto Montt) to see what has changed.
+What I found was not encouraging.
 A formerly attractive wooden house at the Monte Verde I site is now a decrepit ruin.
 There are some helpful information boards (kudos to whoever made these), now fading badly and with Monte Verde I and II mislabelled.
 A rudimentary archaeological theme park nearby appears to be entirely abandoned.
 This is a sad state of affairs for such an important site.

 Despite all the signs of abandonment and neglect, the place is a joy to visit for the vivid music of the varied birdsong.
 There were southern lapwings, buff-necked ibises, striped woodpeckers, a snipe, grasslands yellow finch, rufous collared sparrows, austral blackbirds, and Chilean swallows.
 Also, not far from the site is a line of burrowing owl colonies with their alert to dozy, but always utterly charming sentries, a complete delight to see.